Heat flow within convex sets: Introduction

 \section{Introduction}

-In their foundational paper \cite{es}, Eells--Sampson invented the harmonic map heat flow for maps between Riemannian manifolds.
-If $M$ is a compact Riemannian manifold without boundary, $N$ a Riemannian manifold, and $u_0 : M \rightarrow N$ a $\rmC^1$ map, this flow is a solution $u : M \times [0,\varepsilon) \rightarrow N$ to their heat equation
+In their foundational paper \cite{EellsSampson1964}, Eells--Sampson invented the harmonic map heat flow for maps between Riemannian manifolds.
+If $M$ is a compact Riemannian manifold\footnote{For the sake of simplicity, all manifolds in this paper are assumed to be smooth.} without boundary, $N$ a Riemannian manifold, and $u_0 : M \times \{ 0 \} \rightarrow N$ a $C^1$ map, this flow is a solution $u : M \times [0,\varepsilon) \rightarrow N$ to their heat equation

-Here, $\tau_u$ denotes the tension field of $u$, which is the trace of the second fundamental form of its positive time-slices.
-Eells--Sampson proved short-term existence and uniqueness of solutions to \eqref{heat equation} for any $\rmC^1$ initial data.
-The case where $\partial M \neq \emptyset$ was handled by Hamilton \cite{h}, who proved short-term existence and uniqueness of solutions to the corresponding Dirichlet problem.
-Hamilton also proved that solutions to \eqref{heat equation} will not leave a compact and locally convex subset of $N$ with codimension zero and smooth boundary before the image of $\partial M$ does.
-The goal of this paper is to generalize that result to arbitrary compact and locally convex sets.
+Here, $\tau$ denotes the tension field of $u$, which is the trace of the second fundamental form of its positive time-slices.
+Eells--Sampson proved short-term existence and uniqueness of solutions to \eqref{heat equation} for any $\rmC^1$ initial data, as well as long-term existence and uniform subconvergence to harmonic maps when $N$ has nonpositive sectional curvature.
+This was improved to uniform convergence by Hartman \cite{Hartman1967}.
+The case where $\partial M \neq \emptyset$ was handled by Hamilton \cite{Hamilton1975}, who proved short-term existence and uniqueness of solutions to the corresponding Dirichlet problem.